 Week 1 – Shoppers realize they have less time to shop and are armed with their “for who” lists.

 It all starts with Cyber Monday on November 27, so send an email with one big picture at the top.
 Have a call-to-action that tells them to visit your page and shop, come into your store, or bring in the email for a free gift, but make sure you tell your holiday shoppers to respond in some way.
-If you offer online sales, make sure you have a follow-up emails that feature just that day's promotions.
+If you offer online sales, ensure you have follow-up emails that feature just that Monday's promotions.

 Update your Facebook page and other social media with pictures of easy gift ideas.
-Don't just do transactional emails that feature a broad discount - everyone does that in their marketing campaigns.
-Instead, use buyer personas (like if you were a toy store, what would a dad buy for his child?
-That should be different from what a new mother would buy).
+Don't just do transactional emails with a broad discount - everyone does that in their marketing campaigns.
+Instead, use buyer personas (like if you were a toy store, what would grandparents buy for their grandchild?
+That should differ from what a new mother would buy).
 Keep the copy short and engaging; tell why it makes a great gift and give the price.

-Week 2 – Shoppers started shopping for gifts back in October and are probably done so remind them to gift themselves.
+Week 2 – Shoppers started shopping for gifts early and are nearly done, so remind them to gift themselves.

-Update your Instagram or Facebook page with pictures of best-sellers along with a call to action come in to play with it, try it on, or just hold it in their hands and imagine it's theirs.
+Update your Instagram or Facebook page with pictures of best-sellers along with a call to action.
+Come in to play with it, try it on, or hold it in their hands and imagine it's theirs.

-Week 3 – The week before Christmas is panic week!
+Week 3 – The week before Christmas is the panic week!
 Think “mission” shoppers.
-It’s also the best time to markdown slow movers and seasonal items.
+It’s also the best time to mark down slow movers and seasonal items.

 Sun Dec.
 17 - Next week is Christmas!
 Send an email again with a big picture.
-Give them last-minute shopping tips, parking secrets for your store's downtown area or mall.
-Remind them if you offer online ordering and in store pick up, that you offer free gift-wrapping or versatile gift cards - all are good to mention this week.
+Give them last-minute shopping tips and parking secrets for your store's downtown area or mall.
+Remind them if you offer online ordering and in-store pickup, that you offer free gift-wrapping or versatile gift cards - all are good to mention this week.

-Week 4 – Because Christmas is on a Wednesday, the week may be problematic as some shoppers will have to go back to work on Friday so send two.
+Week 4 – Because Christmas is on a Monday, the week may be problematic as some shoppers will have to return to work on Tuesday - so send two.

 Wed.
 Dec.
 20 - Last-minute gift ideas.
-The first email should feature last-minute gift ideas; maybe feature different countdown timers to Christmas.
+The first email should feature last-minute gift ideas, maybe different countdown timers to Christmas.

-You have a choice during the holidays - you can settle for the crumbs of people who happen to come to shopping in your downtown location, your strip center or mall location... or you can have the feast by using these email ideas and social media tips as reminders to loyal shoppers who already know you all that you offer in bite-sized marketing messages.
+You have a choice during the holidays - you can settle for the crumbs of people who happen to come to shop in your downtown location, your strip center, or mall location... or you can enjoy the feast by using these email ideas and social media tips as reminders to loyal shoppers who already know you of all that you offer in bite-sized marketing messages.

-And to do even better, learn how SalesRX, my online retail sales training can help you with every sale, every day of the year - especially to prepare for a great 2024.
+To do even better, learn how SalesRX, my online retail sales training, can help you with every sale, every day of the year - especially to prepare for a great 2024.